sifonjames/Sales-Data-Analysis/README.md

-Welcome to Data analysis Portfolio!
+Welcome to my Data analysis Portfolio!
 Here you'll find some of my data analysis project

 # Sales Analysis Of a Retail Store